mnagaso/TomoATT/examples/1_forward_accuracy_1st_upwind_isotropic/README.md

 The numerical error in a mesh of 121^3 is:  0.038 s (mean),  0.032 s (std),  0.143 (max), order of accuracy is  0.99 The numerical error in a mesh of 161^3 is:  0.028 s (mean),  0.025 s (std),  0.110 (max), order of accuracy is  1.00

+(PS: order of accuracy is close to 1, indicating the eikonal solver is correct and has a firts order of accuracy)